 Students who maintain high academic achievement throughout their period of study at the College may be graduated with honors or high honors.
 Students with a cumulative GPA of 3.5-3.749 will be graduated with honors, while students with a cumulative GPA of 3.75 or higher will be graduated with high honors.
 Students who graduate with honors will be designated as “Honors Graduates” on their SVCC transcripts.

-Special educational opportunities are available to successful students through the SVCC Honors Program.
-Honors students receive an enriched general education-the basis for all future academic experiences.
+Educational opportunities are available to successful students through the SVCC Honors Program.
+Honors students receive an enriched general education, the basis for all future academic experiences.

 The Sauk honors experience includes specially designed academic work that extends beyond normal course activities, individual interaction with faculty members in the pursuit of special interests, and the opportunity to work with advanced scientific instruments.
 Honors students may receive financial awards from the College Foundation and recognition for academic work at honors gatherings.
 They also have the opportunity to transfer to an honors program at a four-year college or university.